GNOME/dia/README.md

 Repository: https://gitlab.gnome.org/GNOME/Dia

 Dia is a GNU program, and is Free Software.
-See the COPYING file for the licence.
+See the COPYING file for the license.

 General documentation can be found in the [doc/](doc/) directory.